Skip to content

 return Response.json({

-// This will return the closest vectors: you will notice that the vector
+// This will return the closest vectors: the vectors are arranged according

 // You return the full set of matches so you can check the possible scores.